top of page

 In Mark 10:35-45, James and John ask Jesus to grant that they might sit next to Him in His Kingdom, one on His right hand and one on His left.
 However, if Peter had been given a higher rank than the other disciples, surely the two brothers would have expected that Peter would occupy one of the places next to Christ in the Kingdom?

-Where did one man government over the Church, under the New Covenant, originate?
-Look at Acts 8.
-Simon Magus came claiming to be "some special one".
-He was inspired and possessed by Satan the Devil, who also claims to be some special one.
 Can you imagine Satan having the humility to sit down as one of twelve, like the Apostles in Acts 15, and willingly submit to the consensus of the overall group as guided by Christ?
-Simon Magus went on to lay the foundation of the ultimate "one man Church government", i.e. the Papacy.
+Simon Magus went on to lay the foundation of the ultimate "one man church government", i.e. the Papacy.
+See the page "THE MAN OF SIN" for more about Simon.

-Herbert Armstrong was stripped of his ministerial credentials by the Church of God (7th Day) (COG7) in 1937, but not because of doctrines that he believed, and that others wouldn't accept.
-The COG7 permitted ministers and members to have personal views on biblical matters, and even to publish these.
+Herbert Armstrong was stripped of his ministerial credentials by the Church of God (7th Day) (COG7) in 1937, but not because of doctrines that he believed and that others wouldn't accept.
+The COG7 permitted ministers and members to have personal views on Biblical matters, and even to publish these.
 A number of ministers had their own publications, just as HWA did when from 1934 he published the Plain Truth for years whilst still continuing as a COG7 minister.
 Rather, he had his ministerial licence revoked because he wouldn't cooperate or work with other ministers.
 He wanted to be the "one man".
 Many matters have been left out of Herbert Armstrong's Autobiography, but his ambition to be "some special one" is evident from beginning to end.
 You would have to erase the whole book to hide that fact.

-This Scripture, however, proves the exact opposite.
+These Scriptures, however, prove the exact opposite.

-The New Testament also mentions many prophets (people who speak by inspiration of God's spirit); I Cor 14:29-32 lays down some basic principles for how they are to conduct their speaking in an orderly fashion in each congregation.
+In addition to the core leadership group of twelve, the New Testament mentions at least eight other apostles by name.
+It also mentions many prophets (people who speak God's word); I Cor 14:29-32 lays down some basic principles for how they are to conduct their speaking in an orderly fashion in each congregation.

 On the other hand, look at what the apostle John wrote about a Church member seeking to elevate himself above others: "I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
 Therefore, if I come, I will call to mind his deeds which he does, prating against us with malicious words.
-And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church."
-(III Jn 9-10)
+And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church" (III Jn 9-10).

-The bottom line is that God's people are God's people; Christ is their Head and Chief Apostle (Heb 3:1), and it is not for any man to put himself in the place of Christ.
+The bottom line is that God's people are God's people; Christ is their Head (Eph 1:22) and Chief Apostle (Heb 3:1), and it is not for any man to put himself in the place of Christ.

 Not a Pope or a Pastor General.